 Learn how to draw a great looking Pitbull with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful Pitbull drawing.

 American pitbull terriers were originally bred in Scotland, England, and Ireland during the 1800s.
 Their ancestry drew on breeds known for hunting wild game and restraining feral livestock.
 While still not recognized by the American Kennel Club, the breed was registered by the United Kennel Club in 1898.